Mighty Corporation: Tobacco trade war

 PMFTC had also resorted to the use of "paid advertisements" to attack Mighty Corporation which violates Section 22 of the Republic Act No. 9211 (or the Tobacco Regulation Act of 2003).

 Allegations of using fake excise tax stamps

 Mighty Corporation allegedly used fake tax stamps on cigarette packs, after Bureau of Customs conducted raids on its warehouses.
-Using taggant readers, they scanned and confiscated cigarette packs with alleged fake excise tax stamps on in San Simon, Pampanga last March 2017 but the company denied the allegations, stating that the confiscated cigarettes used officially issued tax stamps.
+Using taggant readers, they scanned and confiscated cigarette packs with alleged fake excise tax stamps on in San Simon, Pampanga, in March 2017 but the company denied the allegations, stating that the confiscated cigarettes used officially issued tax stamps.

-Social involvement

-Mighty Corporation is engaged in corporate-social responsibility (CSR) work through the Wong Chu King Foundation, Inc. (WCKFI).

-As devout Catholics, the Wong Chu King family has been active in various educational and apostolic programs together with local churches in helping communities all over the Philippines since its inception.

-In 2014, WCKFI also launched a two-pronged community outreach program geared towards tobacco farmers and their families as an effort to save the local tobacco industry.

-The first one is the allocation of a P10-million peso budget to help modernize tobacco farmers that have no access to modern farming and irrigation equipment as well as a college scholarship program to aide 200 sons and daughters of tobacco farmers across two regions.